lpmi-13/current-projects/README.md

 - based on the EFL Notes blog post "Funky Images"
 - one central character that does stuff based on how you swipe
 - possibly incorporate a text element...show word in sentence and change it based on where the gesture moves to (left makes it past tense, right makes it future, circles in the middle makes it continuous, circles on the left makes it past continuous...)

+## 103) create corpus of very basic python stuff
+- lists, loops, conditions, dictionaries
+- grab a bunch of python repos off of github
+- how do we detect these things...create an AST?

+## 104) create simple micromaterial for using dev-tools lighthouse audit
+- put it in a webapp that opens chrome dev tools automatically
+- bake in one thing per audit category that needs fixing
+- walk people through fixing stuff, with one fix/category per git tag
+- users can check out the specific tags to see the fixes (or just git log them)

+## 105) K8s the hard way for Digital Ocean

+## 106) inline/block html micromaterial
+- base this off b0rk's simple graphic

+## 107) k8s the hard way on linode

+## 108) mobile app to teach nonverbal floor bid cues
+- the fish
+- possibly hand gestures
+- automated script on repeat...stops and yields the floor